cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [triggerdotdev/trigger.dev](https://github.com/triggerdotdev/trigger.dev) - ✨ Trigger.dev is an open-source platform that makes it easy for developers to create event-driven background tasks directly in their code.
 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [FurlanLuka/microservice-stack](https://github.com/FurlanLuka/microservice-stack) - A suite of tools that aim to help developers create microservice architectures
 - [shadcn/ui](https://github.com/shadcn/ui) - Beautifully designed components built with Radix UI and Tailwind CSS.